erwinleonardy/Visual-Cryptography/README.md

 web-based prototype will be built to validate the feasibility of the system.
 Basic knowledge on cryptographic algorithms and protocols such as encryption, cryptographic hash function, and TLS/SSL.

+<b>PLEASE EXPLAIN WHAT YOU HAVE EDITED IN THE COMMIT STATEMENT WHEN YOU ARE ADDING OR EDITING A FILE.</b>

 <b>Codes are written in Python and Flask.</b>